 “In a day and a half we presented tools and materials to help a keenly interested group of researchers identify natural enemies of BMSB,” Hoelmer said.
 “I was amazed and astonished by the level of interest.”

-The workshop, which Hoelmer led with colleagues Christine Dieckhoff, Kathy Tatman and Matt Buffington of USDA’s Agricultural Research Service, was part of a broader project entitled “Biology, Ecology, and Management of Brown Marmorated Stink Bug” that has been funded through the Specialty Crops Research Initiative.
+The workshop, which Hoelmer led with colleagues Christine Dieckhoff, Kathy Tatman, and Matt Buffington of USDA’s Agricultural Research Service, was part of a broader project entitled “Biology, Ecology, and Management of Brown Marmorated Stink Bug” that has been funded through the Specialty Crop Research Initiative.
 The University of Delaware let organizers use a teaching laboratory that was perfect for this event.

 “We were expecting maybe 8 to 10 people would attend,” Hoelmer said, “but we found there was much greater interest.
 We had to turn away some due to lack of seats.”
 The group may plan another workshop to meet demand.
 To learn more, or to receive information about future workshops, contact Christine Dieckhoff.